cognitive-catalyst/cognitive-catalyst/Structure.md

 The Catalyst community is composed of several groups of people with varying functions and responsibilities.

 ###Users
 Anyone who uses a Catalyst project is a user.
 They submit bug reports, feature requests, and participate in conversations about projects.
-They are free to clone and branch projects, but their contributions may not be included in Catalyst unless they have a Cognitive Catalyst CLA on file.
+They are free to clone and branch projects, but their contributions may not be included in Catalyst unless they have a Cognitive Catalyst [Developer Certificate of Origin](http://elinux.org/Developer_Certificate_Of_Origin) on file.

 ###Contributors
-Contributors are anyone who has a signed Cognitive Catalyst CLA on file.
+Contributors are anyone who has a signed Cognitive Catalyst [Developer Certificate of Origin](http://elinux.org/Developer_Certificate_Of_Origin) on file.
 Their contributions may be included in any Catalyst project.
 They may launch new projects under the condition that they become the project's maintainer.

 ###Maintainers
 Contributors who own a project are called project maintainers.
 They are responsible for ensuring their project meets the Community Standards.
 In brief, this means they